Digital banking adoption

 Would you switch your main current account to a mobile-only bank?
 People all over the country are increasingly opening bank accounts with digital-only banks such as Starling Bank, Monzo and Revolut, which have no bricks-and-mortar branches and allow you to control your finances from your phone.
+It is not just limited to banks too.
+A range of apps are popping up like budgeting and saving apps.
 Every year we carry out digital-only banking adoption research to see what stage this potential revolution is at and to get a feel for what the British public thinks.

-This year’s research showed that currently, around 12 million Brits have a digital-only bank account, and this number could almost double over the next five years.
+This year’s research showed that currently, around 14 million Brits have at least one bank account with a digital bank, and this number could increase by almost 10 million over the next 5 years.
 Digital banks aren’t all about banking, though.
 Some digital banks, such as Revolut, allow you to open a share trading account to trade stocks and shares commission-free.
-If you prefer to keep your investments separate to your banking, then we’ve compared the best trading apps to help you choose one that’s suited for you.
+If you prefer to keep your investments separate to your banking, then we’ve also compared the best trading apps to help you choose one that’s suited for you.

 How many people have taken up digital bank accounts so far?

 According to our survey, over a quarter (27%) of British adults have opened an account with a digital-only bank, equating to 14 million people.
 This is an increase of 16% from last year’s figures, when almost 1 in 4 Brits (23%) had a digital-only account.
 It is also 3 times the amount of Brits who had one in January 2019 (9%).